arunachalamn20/DevSpark-E-commerce/README.md

 3. Added authentication in firebase
 4. Added rules for creating a document for each user in firebase
 5. Added separate functions for user and admin
+6. Sign up if you not signed in before
-6. Admin has separate predefined email and password,inside index.html
+7. Admin has separate predefined email and password,inside index.html
-7. Admin can only edit or delete products
+8. Admin can only edit or delete products
-8. An ai chatbot is included
+9. An ai chatbot is included
-9. Message will be sent using emailjs to customer mailid after placing order
+10. Message will be sent using emailjs to customer mailid after placing order
-10. user datas will be stored in firebase 11.Implemented all objectives in problem statement 1 and problem statement 2 12.Deployed in onrender - link: https://devspark-e-commerce.onrender.com
+11. user datas will be stored in firebase 12.Implemented all objectives in problem statement 1 and problem statement 2 13.Deployed in onrender - link: https://devspark-e-commerce.onrender.com

 Step 1 - install node inside C:\Users\lapto\Downloads\Projects\Nithin Battery\server
 Step 2 - OPEN CMD-C:\Users\lapto\Downloads\Projects\Nithin Battery\server